jangler/oracles-randomizer/doc/contributing.md

 Other branches for specific features may branch off **dev** to be merged back into **dev** later.
 If you intend to make a pull request, make sure to base your changes on the appropriate branch.

-## Forking

-Go has no notion of relative imports, and `main.go` in the `main` package (the top-level one) refers to the `"src/github.com/jangler/oracles-randomizer/randomizer"` package.
-You'll have to change this to refer to your fork, but make sure not to commit your changes to the file if you plan to make a PR.

 ## Code style